tavaresftw/calculator-fe/README.md

 1. Clone the repository: `git clone https://github.com/tavaresftw/calculator-fe.git`
 2. Navigate to the project directory: `cd calculator-fe`
-4. Start the services with Docker: `npm start`
+4. Start the app with: `npm start`

 ## Usage